-In the usual course of household survey work, researchers periodically reexamine sampling and weighting methods to ensure that the results published are representative of the underlying population of interest.
-ICI reexamined its Annual Mutual Fund Shareholder Tracking Survey in 2014, and the figures on incidence of IRA ownership presented in this paper for the 2017 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
-To achieve a representative sample of US households, in 2014, 2015, 2016, and 2017, the survey has been based on a dual frame sample of landline and cell phone numbers.
-The combined sample includes about 50 percent of households reached on a landline and about 50 percent of households reached on a cell phone.
+Mutual Fund Shareholder Tracking Survey in 2014, and the figures on incidence of IRA ownership presented in this paper for the 2019 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
+To achieve a representative sample of US households, the 2014, 2015, 2016, 2017, and 2018 Annual Mutual Fund Shareholder Tracking Surveys were based on dual-frame samples of landline (about half) and cell phone numbers (about half).
+The combined sample for 2019 includes about 45 percent of households reached on a landline and about 55 percent of households reached on a cell phone.
 Before 2014, the Annual Mutual Fund Shareholder Tracking Survey was based on a sample of landline phone numbers only.
 The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.
-For a detailed description of the survey methodology, see "Ownership of Mutual Funds, Shareholder Sentiment, and Use of the Internet, 2017," ICI Research Perspective 23, no. 7 (October), available at www.ici.org/pdf/per23-07.pdf.
+For a detailed description of the survey methodology, see "Ownership of Mutual Funds, Shareholder Sentiment, and Use of the Internet, 2019," ICI Research Perspective 25, no. 8 (October). available at www.ici.org/pdf/per25-08.pdf.